DLinRT-eu/dlinrteu-website/README.md

 6. **Add the Company Logo**
    - Place the company logo in the `/public/logos/` directory
    - Use a consistent naming scheme: `company-name.png`

+### Change Tracking & Dates

+- Update `lastUpdated` every time you edit any field in the product entry (structure, evidence, regulatory, etc.).
+- Refresh `lastRevised` only after a reviewer-level QA pass—the value feeds the `/review` listing table.
+- When in doubt, consult the [Field Reference](./docs/FIELD_REFERENCE.md) for per-field rules and allowed values.

 For complete examples, refer to the example templates in `src/data/products/examples/`.